AvetBadalyan/Javascript-intervew-questions-with-answers/README.md

         let age = 30;
         var salary = 10000;
       }
-      console.log(salary); //10000 (accessible to due function scope) console.log(age); //error: age is not defined(due to block scope) }
+      console.log(salary); //10000 (accessible due to function scope) console.log(age); //error: age is not defined(due to block scope) }
     userDetails("John");
     ```

-19. ### What is the reason to choose the name let as a keyword
+21. ### What is the reason to choose the name let as a keyword

     `let` is a mathematical statement that was adopted by early programming languages like **Scheme** and **Basic**.
 It has been borrowed from dozens of other languages that use `let` already as a traditional keyword as close to `var` as possible.

-20. ### How do you redeclare variables in switch block without an error
+22. ### How do you redeclare variables in a switch block without an error

     If you try to redeclare variables in a `switch block` then it will cause errors because there is only one block.
 For example, the below code block throws a syntax error as below,